xila10/x.509-Lab---Certificates-mTLS/README.md

 Has to match webserver-URL -> "sensitive-web-server.example.test"

-Signing server certificate with my CA:
+**Signing server certificate with my CA:**
-./easyrsa sign-req server sensitive-web-server.example.test
+- ./easyrsa sign-req server sensitive-web-server.example.test

 'yes' to confirm.

-We now have:
+**We now have:**
--pki/issued/sensitive-web-server.example.test.crt
--pki/private/sensitive-web-server.example.test.key
+- pki/issued/sensitive-web-server.example.test.crt
+- pki/private/sensitive-web-server.example.test.key

-Copying to server_share:
+**Copying to server_share:**
--cp pki/private/sensitive-web-server.example.test.key /vagrant/x509_tls/server_share
+- cp pki/private/sensitive-web-server.example.test.key /vagrant/x509_tls/server_share
--cp pki/issued/sensitive-web-server.example.test.crt /vagrant/x509_tls/server_share
+- cp pki/issued/sensitive-web-server.example.test.crt /vagrant/x509_tls/server_share

 #3.
 Creating client certificate
-Creating client key + CSR:
+**Creating client key + CSR:**
--cd ~/easy-rsa-lab
+- cd ~/easy-rsa-lab
--./easyrsa gen-req client1 nopass
+- ./easyrsa gen-req client1 nopass

--Choosing a name: "lab_klient"
+**Choosing a name:** "lab_klient"
--This name is how the client will be identified – like writing "Alice" or "John" etc.
+- This name is how the client will be identified – like writing "Alice" or "John" etc.
----> Common Name (CN) withing the certificate.
+- ---> Common Name (CN) withing the certificate.

--client1 = is used within file-/certificate names
+**client1** is used within file-/certificate names.

-Creating:
+**Creating:**
--req: /home/vagrant/easy-rsa-lab/pki/reqs/client1.req
+- req: /home/vagrant/easy-rsa-lab/pki/reqs/client1.req
--key: /home/vagrant/easy-rsa-lab/pki/private/client1.key
+- key: /home/vagrant/easy-rsa-lab/pki/private/client1.key

-Signing client certificate:
+**Signing client certificate:**
-./easyrsa sign-req client client1
+- ./easyrsa sign-req client client1

-Signed certificate: /home/vagrant/easy-rsa-lab/pki/issued/client1.crt
+**Signed certificate:** /home/vagrant/easy-rsa-lab/pki/issued/client1.crt
 ‘klient_lab’ identifies with ‘client1’ related files.

-We now have the following:
+**We now have the following:**
--pki/issued/client1.crt
--pki/private/client1.key
+- pki/issued/client1.crt
+- pki/private/client1.key

-Copying to client_share:
+**Copying to client_share:**
-cp pki/private/client1.key /vagrant/x509_tls/client_share/
+- cp pki/private/client1.key /vagrant/x509_tls/client_share/
-cp pki/issued/client1.crt /vagrant/x509_tls/client_share/
+- cp pki/issued/client1.crt /vagrant/x509_tls/client_share/

-The client now has certificate which is:
+**The client now has certificate which is:**
--signed by the CA
+- signed by the CA
--can be used to authenticate the client (mTLS)
+- can be used to authenticate the client (mTLS)

-Configuring the webserver (nginx)
+# Configuring the webserver (nginx)

-Entering:
+**Entering:**
-/vagrant/x509_tls/server.conf
+- /vagrant/x509_tls/server.conf

-Chaning from HTTP to HTTPS:
+**Changing from HTTP to HTTPS:**
--’listen 8080’;
-now:
--’listen 443 ssl’; (standard port for https + prot.
+- ’listen 8080’; -> ’listen 443 ssl’; (standard port for https + prot.
 TLS ‘Transport Layer Security’.

-Adding server certificate + key:
+**Adding server certificate + key:**
 In the block: server { ... };
--ssl_certificate /share/sensitive-web-server.example.test.crt;
+- ssl_certificate /share/sensitive-web-server.example.test.crt;
--ssl_certificate_key /share/sensitive-web-server.example.test.key;
+- ssl_certificate_key /share/sensitive-web-server.example.test.key;

-And:
+**And:**
--ssl_client_certificate /share/ca.crt;
+- ssl_client_certificate /share/ca.crt;
--This: trusting specifik CA to validate certificates.
+- This: trusting specifik CA to validate certificates.

-Finaly:
+**Finaly:**
--ssl_verify_client on;
+- ssl_verify_client on;
--demands a client certificate.
+- demands a client certificate.

 **Results:**
 The server now:
--uses HTTPS (TLS)
+- uses HTTPS (TLS)
--presents the server certificate
+- presents the server certificate
--demands a client certificate to authenticate.
+- demands a client certificate to authenticate.
--verifies the client certificate using its local CA trust store (ca.crt).
+- verifies the client certificate using its local CA trust store (ca.crt).

-Tests:
+**Tests:**
 Restarting the stack, building anew: docker compose up -d –build.
 Will be using curl to test functions and demonstrate the differences in in accessibility and security.

-Entering client container: docker compose exec client bash
+**Entering client container:** docker compose exec client bash

 # Test #1: "HTTP port: 8080 failing"

 Opens an interactive shell within the container.
 Command: "curl http://sensitive-web-server.example.test:8080"

-Yields:
+**Yields:**

 Summary:
--Connection is denied.
+- Connection is denied.
--The server is no longer listening on port 8080.
+- The server is no longer listening on port 8080.
--The server is no longer exposed via insecure HTTP.
+- The server is no longer exposed via insecure HTTP.
--(For HTTPS to function → a client certificate is required) -This is an infrastructure/configuration control, not a security control.
+- (For HTTPS to function → a client certificate is required) -T his is an infrastructure/configuration control, not a security control.

 # Test #2: "connecting with proper authentication"